-Activities level 1, 2 and 3 – print the patterns (on slightly thicker paper if possible) and have them ready for the children to use when making their own games.
-Keep each level in a separate stand or envelope.
+Colour your own game - Beginner – print the patterns (on slightly thicker paper if possible) and have them ready for the children to use when making their own games.
+Keep each patterns set in a separate stand or envelope.
 Have smaller envelopes available for the children to store their Base Cards in.
 The children will also need crayons or colour pencils, and scissors.
 Gluing the Patterns and Base Cards will make the games more sturdy, so having cardstock available can be good.

-Games level 1- 4 can be suitable for 6-9 year old children, while a 9-12 environment will work with levels 3-6.
+Challenge Patterns level 4, 5 & 6 are suitable 9-12 environment will work with levels 4-6.
 You will want to have at least 5-6 sets of Base Cards, and a box of four sets of Elements.
 This way different children will be able to work with the materials at the same time.
 Cut out and laminate all Pattern card, number them ands keep them, in separate sets.
 Pattern cards can be shared, as long as each child has a set of Base Cards.
-Level 6 is best played collaboratively and requires five sets of Base Cards.